Teaching Philosophy

 Additional Work Experience

 In the Summer of 2023, Kaitlyn traveled to Chicago to be a Resident Advisor for Hubbard Street Dance Chicago's Teen Summer Intensives.
+In this role, Kaitlyn not only upheld safety expectations and procedures, but also planned and executed events for the students to attend after classes and on weekends.

 Kaitlyn has also worked as an administrative assistant for Meki's Tamure Polynesian Arts Group since March 2024.
+Her main project with the group is the Pacific Fun Day annual event, including managing social media, fundraising, and other related issues.

 Further Development

-Kaitlyn recently graduated magna cum laude with her B.F.A. in Dance Performance and Choreography, with a concentration in PreK-12 Dance Education, and a minor in Entrepreneurship from Towson University.
+Kaitlyn graduated magna cum laude with her B.F.A. in Dance Performance and Choreography, with a concentration in PreK-12 Dance Education, and a minor in Entrepreneurship from Towson University.

 In the fall of 2024, she was a full-time student teaching intern in Baltimore County and Howard County Public Schools, completing placements at the elementary and high school levels.